The Art of Listening: 3 Ways to Become a Better Listener

 To help you keep an open mind, challenge yourself to always be curious and discover something new in every conversation.

-Another way to think about listening without judgement is this: Have you ever told someone something because you wanted to vent and not because you wanted to hear his advice?
+Another way to think about this idea of being receptive without judgement is: Have you ever told someone something because you wanted to vent and not because you wanted to hear his advice?

 Sometimes it’s better to stay out of advice mode altogether and just lend people your ear.

-If you find yourself wanting to provide advice, you can always ask the person how you can best support him.
+If you find yourself wanting to provide advice, feel free to ask the person how you can best support him.

 One of the best ways to make this person feel heard is to provide a validating phrase such as…